P3Droid/Google-Glass-MasterControl/README.md

 * Max: set brightness to 100%.
 * Mute: set brightness to 10%.
 * Auto: turn auto brightness on.

-* Manual: control setting volume with swipe gestures.
+* In each menu you have 6 seconds to use swipe gestures to control the brightness levels.
 	* Swipe One Finger Right: +10% to brightness.
 	* Swipe One Finger Left: -10% to brightness.
 	* Swipe Two Fingers Right: brightness 100%.